dluftspring/tap-strava/README.md

 # tap-strava

-This is a singer tap for the Strava API built using Meltano's singer_sdk.
+This is a singer tap for the [Strava API](https://developers.strava.com/docs/) built using Meltano's [singer SDK](https://github.com/meltano/sdk).

 ## Quickstart